August 2012, Volume 4, Issue 7

 How to Thrive as a Solo Librarian and other resources in the news

-Reviewed by Jane Healy, Electronic Resources Coordinator, East River
+Reviewed by Jane Healy, Electronic Services Coordinator, East River

 How to Thrive as a Solo Librarian, Carol Smallwood and Melissa J. Clapp, Eds.
 Lanham, MD: Scarecrow, 2012.
 300 pgs.